Henry Stuart, Lord Darnley: Estrangement

 Soon after Mary married Darnley, she became aware of his vain, arrogant, and unreliable qualities, which threatened the state's well-being.
 Darnley was unpopular with the other nobles and had a violent streak, aggravated by his drinking.
 Mary refused to grant Darnley the Crown Matrimonial, which would have made him the successor to the throne if she died childless.
 By August 1565, less than a month after the marriage, William Cecil heard that Darnley's insolence had driven Lennox from the Scottish court.
 On 28 August 1565, a pair of diplomatic letters were sent from the Scottish court to the King of Denmark, one signed by Mary, the other by Darnley.
 This seems to have been an effort to confirm his royal status.
 Mary soon became pregnant.

 As a token of friendship, Charles IX of France sent an ambassador, Nicolas d'Angennes, seigneur de Rambouillet, to invest Darnley in the Order of Saint Michael in February 1566.
 Mary, Darnley, and her private secretary David Rizzio, took part in a costly masque with seven other dancers in rich attire to welcome Rambouillet and celebrate Darnley's investiture.
 His costume for the ceremony in the chapel of Holyroodhouse, of satin guarded with black velvet and satin, sewn with aglets of gold, was given to a French herald as a perquisite.

 David Rizzio was stabbed 57 times on 9 March 1566 by Darnley and his confederates, Protestant Scottish nobles, in the presence of the queen, who was six months pregnant.
 According to English diplomats Thomas Randolph and the Earl of Bedford, the murder of Rizzio (who was rumoured to be the father of Mary's unborn child) was part of Darnley's bid to force Mary to cede the Crown Matrimonial.
 Darnley also bargained with his allies to advance his claim to the Crown Matrimonial in the Parliament of Scotland in return for restoring their lands and titles.

 When the Spanish Ambassador in Paris heard this news, the headlines were that Darnley "had murdered his wife, admitted the exiled heretics, and seized the kingdom."
 However, on 20 March, Darnley posted a declaration denying all knowledge of or complicity in the Rizzio murder.

 Mary no longer trusted her husband, and he was disgraced by the kingdom.
 On 27 March, the Earl of Morton and Lord Ruthven, who were both present at Rizzio's murder and had fled to England, wrote to Cecil claiming that Darnley had initiated the murder plot and recruited them, because of his "heich quarrel" and "deadly hatred" of Rizzio.
+In May 1566, Darnley wrote to Catherine de' Medici to thank her for letters brought by Michel de Castelnau, taking the opportunity to insist he was innocent of the "horrible crime".